-she opened up to give us a little glimpse of her life journey.
+Here is a little glimpse of my life journey.

 My heroes were Roy Rogers and Dale Evans, who were cowboy actors and singers.
 I wanted to follow in their footsteps — which I guess I actually did.
 Because at the age of five I proudly announced that I was going to be a singer and an actress.